From Sprint to Marathon: Dr. Wendy Lyon on Building Lasting Love and Mind-Body Connection

 Whether you’re an experienced ultra runner or just starting out, Jared’s story will inspire you to explore your own boundaries, embrace the power of community, and discover what’s possible when you take that next step—no matter how daunting it may seem.
 Get ready to be motivated, moved, and reminded that in running and in life, it’s often the journey, not just the finish line, that transforms us.

-From Corporate to Holistic: Stacy Ann Bistak’s Journey to Mind-Body Wellness - EP51
+From Corporate to Holistic: Stacey Ann Bistak’s Journey to Mind-Body Wellness - EP51

 Stacey-Anne grew up in a Western culture, though her parents turned to natural remedies most often, except in an emergency.
 With their move to Canada, conventional medicine became the norm due to a fast-paced life.
 However, Stacey-Anne found herself questioning this approach, especially with the burgeoning side effects.